pantos-io/ethereum-contracts/README.md

 ### Docker

+**IMPORTANT**: This setup is meant for Docker Desktop.
+While you may be able to get the same configuration with a locally installed docker engine, we don't actively support this because of the variation amongst distributions.

+This setup has been tested with Docker Desktop 2.29.2.

 You can run local blockchain nodes using `make docker`.
 This will start two nodes in ports `8545` and `8546` (called eth and bnb respectively) with the contracts deployed on the same addresses.

 This will also create two docker volumes, `eth-data` and `bnb-data`, containing the list of deployed addresses (both in json and .env formats) alongside with the keystore and accounts used.
 You can access these by using either a docker GUI or by mounting it into a container like this `docker run --rm -v bnb-data:/volume alpine ls /volume`